 Stewed apples with cinnamon was staple breakfast item during the weekends in my house hold as a little me and I still enjoy this dish to date.
 The spiced apples and pears go perfectly with the texture and creaminess of the amaranth.
 You can use many varieties of apples during the fall, simply choose one you enjoy the most.
 My favorite is Fuji (thus far), but feel free to use what’s in season or local to you.

-- 1 cup filtered water (use as much or as little to achieve desired thickness of porridge)
+- 1 cup filtered water (for cooking, use as much or as little to achieve desired thickness of porridge)

 - 1 tablespoon maple syrup (sugar free version, use stevia to taste)

 - Cook amaranth by bringing water or you may use almond milk, to a boil, add amaranth and bring to a boil, reduce to simmer and cover with a lid and cook for 20 minutes or until the amaranth has come together and resembles porridge.
 You may add additional water throughout the process, amaranth will continue to “soak” it up.

 - In a separate saucepan, combine sliced apples and pears with maple syrup and cinnamon and cook until softened (about 10-15 minutes).